krishnan-mani/space-odyssey/doc/instructions/module_5/steps.md

 ```

-- Inspect the roles and policies
+- Visually inspect the roles and policies
 - Upload the accounts file, roles, and policies for Cross Account Manager

 ```